3. Projects

 3.2.
 Project Page

-The project page displays three panels: The leftmost panel displays the project menu and the folder three.
+The project page displays three panels: The leftmost panel displays the project menu and the folder tree.
 The panel on the right displays the project view and is itself divided into two panels.
 The middle panel shows the currently selected project view such as the folder tree, the study list, the patient list, the timeline, or others more.
 The rightmost panel holds the detail view of the currently selected item in the project view.
 The button bar in the top right corner of the project view gives access to actions that operate on currently selected items.

 ../../../_images/project_page.png